Are you wondering if you can reuse your Nespresso machine's coffee pods more than once?

 Do you see how clear the difference is?

-How does it taste like if you use the same pod?
+How does it taste if you use the same pod?

-Sometimes, coffee colors can look very different from each other.
+Sometimes, coffee colors can appear quite different from one another.
 This is why the taste of coffee is even more important.

 I discovered that drinking coffee that has been through the machine a second time gives off a weird taste.

-The coffee pods are made in a way that the extraction time will be the same for every pod, using up every coffee flavor from the ground coffee.
+The coffee pods are designed to ensure that the extraction time remains consistent for every pod, extracting every flavor from the ground coffee.

 The second time around, the coffee that comes out of the machine looks under-extracted.